Nyagara-Freitas/Nyagara-Freitas/README.md

 ## 💫 About Me:

-<p align="left"> I have a constant desire to create and develop solutions, improvements and innovations.
+- 💁‍♀️ I have a constant desire to create and develop solutions, improvements and innovations.
 I am always open to new opportunities for challenge and growth.

 - 📚 Studying **Information Technology** at Universidade Federal de Mato Grosso do Sul - UFMS